glacials/splits-io/docs/api.md

 ```

 ## User Authentication and Authorization
 If you want to upload runs for a user (e.g. from within a timer), you have two options.
+If you only need to know who a user is on Splits I/O, skip to advanced.

 ### Simple option
 Upload the run without auth and direct the user to the URL in the response body's `uris.claim_uri`.
 If they are logged